MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/benefits.md

 Preparations include teas, tinctures, and infusions using various plant parts, providing convenient ways to integrate yarrow into daily wellness routines.

-This article explains in details the most important and well recognized health benefits of yarrow, including which constituents and preparations of this plant gives these benefits.
+This article explains in details the most important and well recognized health benefits of yarrow, including which constituents and parts of this plant gives these benefits.

 ## 1. Relieves Inflammation